GlobalTradingTechnologies/crypt-bundle/README.md

     }
 }
 ```
-Implementations of this interfaces would be provided by CryptBundle.
+Implementations of [EncryptorInterface](https://github.com/GlobalTradingTechnologies/crypt-bundle/blob/master/Encryption/EncryptorInterface.php) or [DecryptorInterface](https://github.com/GlobalTradingTechnologies/crypt-bundle/blob/master/Encryption/DecryptorInterface.php) would be provided by CryptBundle.
 The choice of encryption algorithm is up to you - you can specify it in bundle config.

 Requirements
 ============